M.S. in Applied Health Informatics Faculty

 Program Director, John Chelsom, Ph.D.

-In the 1990's he was heavily involved in the application of open standards for structured information (SGML, then XML) in the publishing, automotive, and healthcare sectors.
-He started a company that developed the first web-based Electronic Health Records product deployed in England's National Health Service (NHS).
-This product went on to form the foundation of the Summary Care Record in NHS England's National Programme for IT, starting in 2004.
+In the 1990's he was heavily involved in the application of open standards for structured information in the publishing, automotive and healthcare sectors.
+He started a company which developed the first web-based Electronic Health Records (EHR) product deployed in the England's National Health Service (NHS).
+This product went on to form the foundation of the Summary Care Record in England's National Health Service, starting in 2004.

 As well as EHR systems, John was also responsible for the first online versions of the BMJ's Clinical Evidence product, the first XML production system for the British National Formulary and was a proposer of the Open Document Format for Office Applications.

 In 2010, he started the Open Health Informatics research programme at City University, London.
 This research led to the development of the open source cityEHR – an ontology-based health records system, based on open standards, interfaces and development practices. cityEHR is now deployed as an operational EHR in several hospitals in England and is used for teaching students in health informatics.

 Stephanie Cabrera obtained her Bachelor of Science in Nursing in 2014 from McGill University.
 She has been working as a Registered Nurse for six years in critical care units in Houston, Vancouver, and Montreal.
 While working in these technologically complex environments, Stephanie observed the value of well-designed health information technology to better support clinical practice and delivery of safe patient care.
 The need for optimizing these systems motivated her to pursue a combined Master of Health Information Science and Master of Nursing at the University of Victoria, completing in 2023.